ophelixSyntramechanika/Daily-log-of-learning-os/LOG.md

 12.2025/05/12
 **i leanred about the function call and ret and pusha and popa for protecting the data and the registers**

+13.2025/05/13
+**
+what i learned today
+ SI & lodsb---->>> Used to read strings from memory Looping---->>> Printed each character one by one Functions---->>> Called print_string cleanly with call / ret Dots in labels---->>> Learned they help organize code inside functions Why it matters---->>> Understood how this builds up toward a real OS**